ahmetala0/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-my own codes for some of the famous algorithms and data structures
+my own codes for some of the common algorithms and data structures